-• Design of Indian Head Rail Trail - Three Notch Trail Connection - We greatly appreciate the Maryland Bikeways Program grant funding in FY22 to Charles County for feasibility of the trail connection between the Indian Head Rail Trail and the Three Notch Trail.
+• Design of Indian Head Rail Trail - Three Notch Trail Connection - We greatly appreciate the Maryland Bikeways Program grant funding in FY25 to Charles County for the design and engineering of the first phase of the extension of the Indian Head Rail Trail towards the Three Notch Trail.
 Connecting these two trails would enhance the bicycle and pedestrian connectivity of Charles and St. Mary's Counties, expand the reach of the National Capital Trail system, and provide a high-quality transportation and recreation option to Southern Maryland residents.
 Construction of this trail connection would promote economic development by bringing additional visitors to the communities of Charles and St. Mary's Counties.